 Kelly is proud of the fact that her teams are so involved in community services events – including local celebrations, Heritage Days, Halloween’s Trunk or Treat, and church activities.
 Kelly has run a successful program that includes consistent growth in numbers and skills, returning coaches, and strong parent relationships.
 She focuses on the program having a family feel.

 As Director of such a great program, Kelly is proud of everyone’s hard work, dedication, and commitment to excellence.
-Not only are the fall programs very strong and impressive, the competitive programs continue to bring home First Place trophies, National Championships, and work to winning US Finals every year, which the same team has done twice (2011, 2015.)
+Not only are the fall programs very strong and impressive, the competitive program continues to bring home First Place trophies, National Championships, have been ranked first in the US in 2011, 2015, and 2021.

-In Kelly’s 18 years as Director she has helped well over 35 cheerleaders reach All American status!
+In Kelly’s years as Director, she has helped well over 40 cheerleaders reach All American status!
 This number continues to grow each year as she has helped to instill a level of perfection in their craft.

 Kelly would like to thank everyone involved with the MVAA cheer program for sharing the same vision- dedication to growing this program and nurturing young athletes.